 The automotive sector is experiencing a phase of great transformation that marketing will need to adapt to.
 In this post, we’ll take a look at the 6 main trends looming on the horizon.

-Today, we are talking about an industry that has seen the sale of about 78.6 million cars worldwide in 2018 alone (according to the latest available data).
+Today, we are talking about an industry that has seen the sale of about 78.6 million cars worldwide in 2018 alone (statista.com).
 We are talking, in short, about an enormous and strategic ecosystem, with a broad industry, which in recent years, is trying to rewrite its dynamics, its processes, its future.

 What has changed?

 In a word, everything.
 The production systems, business processes, and technologies underlying this industry have all experienced a great change.
 The global context has changed: the focus on sustainability issues, for example, is becoming increasingly central.